krestaino/weather-vue/README.md

 # Weather Vue

-> Weather app using Vue.js, Google Maps Geocoding, and Dark Sky.
+Weather app using Vue.js, Google Maps Geocoding, and Dark Sky.

+# API

+The API backend for this project is located [here](https://github.com/krestaino/weather-api).

 ## Build Setup